qblake/wix-style-react/src/common/Focusable/Readme.md

-# `FocusableHOC`
+# `withFocusable`

-Use this HOC to spread the focusable focus states onto the a component's root element.
+Use this HOC to apply wix focus functionality and styling.

 ## Usage

 1. Wrap your component with `withFocusable` hoc.
-2. Pass `focusableOnFocus`, `focusableOnBlur` from props to component and `focusableState` aswell.
+2. Pass `focusableOnFocus`, `focusableOnBlur` from props to component and spread `focusableState` focus states.

 ```jsx
 import { withFocusable, focusableStates } from "../common/Focusable";